-A finder's fee of \$27,949 was paid to IBK Capital Corp. in connection with the private placement and 279,488 compensation options were issued.
-Each compensation option entitles its holder to purchase one common share in the capital of the Company at an exercise price of \$0.10 per share for a period of four years after the closing date.
-The fair value of these warrants was \$17,280.

-All securities issued pursuant to the private placement are subject to a four-month hold period.

-(iv) On April 19, 2016, the Company completed the first tranche of Private Placement issuing 15,200,000 common shares at a price of \$0.10 per unit for an aggregate of \$1,520,000.
-Each unit consisting for a common share in the capital of the company and one-half (1/2) of a common share purchase warrant.
-Each warrant entitles its holder to purchase one common share in the capital of the Company at an exercise price of \$0.15 per share for a period of 36 months from the date of issue.
-The company paid to IBK Capital Corp. in connection with this first tranche of the private placement \$89,600 in cash and issued 896,000 non-transferable agent's compensation warrants, each compensation warrant entitles its holder to purchase one Unit of the Company at an exercise price of \$0.10 per unit for period of 36 months after the date of issuance.
-The grant date fair value of \$504,495 was assigned to 7,600,000 warrants and the 896,000 compensation warrants issued using the Black-Scholes valuation model using the following assumption: expected dividend yield 0%, expected volatility 179.28% risk free rate of return 0.60% and an expected life of three years.
+A finder's fee of \$27,949 was paid to IBK Capital Corp. in connection with the private placement and 279,488 compensation warrants were issued.
+Each compensation warrants entitles its holder to purchase one common share in the capital of the Company at an exercise price of \$0.10 per share for a period of four years after the closing date.
+The fair value of these warrants was \$27,972 using the Black-Scholes valuation model using the following assumptions: expected dividend yield 0%, expected volatility 180.41%, risk free rate of return 0.66% and an expected life of four years.

-On May 5, 2016, the Company closed the second tranche of its private placement, which was announced, with the closing of the first tranche on April 19, 2016.
-On this second tranche, the Company issued 5,000,000 units (the "Units") for a gross proceeds of \$500,000 which was held in escrow pending satisfaction of certain escrow conditions, which were satisfied following the acquisition of La Fortuna Gold Project, located in Durango, Mexico, from Argonaut Gold Inc. The company issued each Unit at a price of \$0.10 per Unit, with each Unit consisting of one common share in the capital of the Company and one-half (1/2) of a common share purchase warrant.
+(vi) On April 18, 2016, the Company completed the first tranche of a private placement issuing 15,200,000 units (the "Units") for gross proceeds of \$1,520,000.
+The Company issued each Unit at a price of \$0.10 per Unit, with each Unit consisting of one common share in the capital of the Company and one-half (1/2) of a common share purchase warrant.
 Each warrant entitles its holder to purchase one common share in the capital of the Company at an exercise price of \$0.15 per share for a period of 36 months form the date of issuance.

+In connection with the first tranche, the Company paid IBK Capital Corp. the agent of the Company and agent's fee consisting of \$90,100 in cash and issued 896,000 non-transferable agent's compensation warrants.
+Each compensation warrant entitles its holder to purchase one Unit at an exercise price of \$0.10 per unit for a period of 36 months after the date of issuance.

+The grant date fair value of \$504,494 was assigned to 7,600,000 warrants and 896,000 compensation warrants issued using the Black-Scholes valuation model using the following assumption: expected dividend yield 0%, expected volatility 181.36% risk free rate of return 0.60% and an expected life of three years.

+(vii) On May 4, 2016, the Company closed the second tranche of its private placement.
+On this second tranche, the Company issued 5,000,000 units (the "Units") for gross proceeds of \$500,000 which was held in escrow pending satisfaction of certain escrow conditions, which were satisfied following the acquisition of La Fortuna Gold Project, located in Durango, Mexico, from Argonaut Gold Inc. The Company issued each Unit at a price of \$0.10 per Unit, with each Unit consisting of one common share in the capital of the Company and one-half (1/2) of a common share purchase warrant.
+Each warrant entitles its holder to purchase one common share in the capital of the Company at an exercise price of \$0.15 per share for a period of 36 months from the date of issuance.

-In connection with this second tranche, the company paid IBK Capital Corp. the agent of the Company and agent's fee consisting of \$40,000 in cash and issued 400,000 non-transferable agent's compensation warrants.
-Each compensation warrant entitles its holder to purchase one Unit of the Company at an exercise price of \$0.10 per unit for a period of 36 months after the date of issuance.
+In connection with this second tranche, the Company paid IBK Capital Corp. the agent of the Company and agent's fee consisting of \$40,000 in cash and issued 400,000 non-transferable agent's compensation warrants.
+Each compensation warrant entitles its holder to purchase one Unit at an exercise price of \$0.10 per unit for a period of 36 months after the date of issuance.